watspeed/systems-platform-security/lab6/lab6-guide.md

 Program analysis is used both by attackers and defenders to hunt for potential issues in the software.
 However, there are always code patterns that pose unique challenges for these tools to analyze.
-The goal of this lab is to help you understand the limitations of state-of-the-art program analysis tools and get a feeling on their advantages and disadvantages with some hands-on experience.
+The goal of this lab is to help you understand the limitations of state-of-the-art program analysis tools and get a feeling for their advantages and disadvantages with some hands-on experience.
 Your goal is to craft programs **with a single bug intentionally embedded** and check whether different program analysis tools can find the bug (evident by a program crash).
 If the program analysis tool fails to find the bug *within a computation bound*, you have found a potential limitation